Allowed-by-default Lints

 unreachable-pub

-The unreachable_pub lint triggers for pub items not reachable from the crate root.
+The unreachable_pub lint triggers for pub items not reachable from other crates - that means neither directly accessible, nor reexported, nor leaked through things like return types.

 Example